 The Philanthropy Awards — our keystone program — is an annual competition to identify, elevate, and amplify the most effective nonprofits making a difference.
 An awards package valued at over $25,000 is given to recipients each year.

-Our Media Partners showcase and celebrate the winners at our red carpet gala event.
+Our Media Partners showcase and celebrate the winners.

 Email Sharon Krone, Executive Director, at [email protected] for more information.